 Goals for Student Achievement

 Goals for Student Achievement in the Gender and Women's Studies Department

 What do we want our majors and minors to accomplish?

-The Saint Mary’s College program in Gender and Women's Studies encourages students to examine and analyze women’s lives and constructions and performativities of genders.
+The Saint Mary’s College Gender and Women's Studies Department encourages students to examine and analyze women’s lives and constructions and performativities of genders.
 The program applies an inclusive and interdisciplinary approach to the study of women, gender identities, and sexualities.
 It is guided by feminist activism and feminist theoretical insight into different forms of power, inequality, and privilege.
 Students investigate the intersectionalities of gender, race, class, sexualities, and other identity categories from historical and contemporary transnational perspectives.
 Students will develop the skills to affect change in their own lives and in their own communities.
-Through course content and campus programming, the Gender and Women's Studies program embodies a commitment to women in all their diversities and reflects our conviction that women must actively define themselves and create knowledge.
+Through course content and campus programming, Gender and Women's Studies embodies a commitment to women in all their diversities and reflects our conviction that women must actively define themselves and create knowledge.